Children & Youth Religious Education

 Children’s RE

-Our Children’s RE group explores themes like belonging, love, and creativity through activities of their choice, including stories, games, art, and play!
-Elementary RE is open to children in K-6th grade.
+Our Children’s RE group explores themes like belonging, love, and interdependence through a play-based model that creates space for imagination, reflection, and joy through activities of their choice, including stories, games, art, and play!

 Youth RE